pymc-devs/pymc.io/blog/blog_gsoc_2022.md

 1. __How did you get involved in open source software?__

-    I started quite early, initially as a linux user in the early 2000s while I was in high school.
+    I started quite early, initially as a Linux user in the early 2000s while I was in high school.
 During my undergraduate years, I setup a free software user group in our university and also organised workshops about free software for scientific work.
 Subsequently, I participated in KDE's Season of KDE and then a GSoC for the OwnCloud project.
 But all through, I've just had a deep love and appreciation for free and open source software.

 1. __What are you expecting or hoping to get out of your GSoC experience?__